You have finished your magnum opus, and your publisher wants an index.

 - i.e. go through your document and mark every word which you want indexed.

-- to mark a word, highlight it and click on Insert: Index and Tables...: Mark Entry...: Mark All
+- to mark a word, highlight it and click on Insert: Reference: Index and Tables...: Mark Entry...: Mark All

 - or, use Alt-Shift X, and click on Mark All